mitre/hse-mwi/README.md

 8. After a delay (this will be slow the first time, then quicker after that), the Mental Wellness Index Tool should open in your browser.
 Click on the "Create Your Own MWI" tab and follow the remaining steps to create your own MWI.

-9. If you are only adjusting weights for included data, skip the next step.
+9. If you are only adjusting weights or subsetting to specific ZIP Codes for included data, skip the next step.
+This can also be done on the website [here](https://sjp.mitre.org/mwi).

 10. Put each of your datasets in a CSV (comma separated value) format, with one column corresponding to the geographical ID of the data, a column corresponding to the numerator of the data, and another column corresponding to the denominator (if needed).
    * Accepted geographical ID types are always numeric and include the following: